NetworkBlockDevice/nbd/doc/proto.md

 of band means.

-Some servers are able to make optimizations, such as opening files with O_DIRECT, if they know that the client will obey a particular minimum block size, where it must fall back to safer but slower code if the client might send unaligned requests.
+Some servers are able to make optimizations, such as opening files with `O_DIRECT`, if they know that the client will obey a particular minimum block size, where it must fall back to safer but slower code if the client might send unaligned requests.
 For that reason, if a client issues an `NBD_OPT_GO` including an `NBD_INFO_BLOCK_SIZE`